reigner-yrastorza/chef-client/README.md

 Description
 ===========

-This is a modified version of opscode chef-client v2.2.2 for personal use.
+This is a modified version of opscode chef-client v2.2.2.
 See changelog for my changes.
+Please use the official opscode (getchef) chef-client cookbook, since my changes are meant for my environment.

 Requirements
 ============